-Russ – KC7MM – 1st Monday of The Month.
-Russ is our Assistant Net Manager.
+Russ-KC7MM – 1st Monday of The Month.
+(Net Control Station) Assistant Net Manager.

-Mark – KC7NYR – 2nd Monday of The Month.
-Mark is our Net Manager.
+Mark-KC7NYR – 2nd Monday of The Month.
+(Net Control Station) Net Manager.

-Yuuki – K7SAK – 4th Monday of the Month.
+Roy-KI7PKL – 4th Monday of The Month.
+(Net Control Station)

 I would like to personally thank each of our Linux Net Control stations for joining our team.
 Its a honor and pleasure learning and growing together in regards to Linux and Amateur radio!

 If you are a Licensed Amateur Radio operator and like to become a Guest Speaker on The Linux User Net, visit our Linux User Net Guest Speaker page and fill our the registration form.